 The College of Pharmacy offers a counselor independent of the University that is available

 to pharmacy students free of charge.
-In addition, ETSU's Counseling Center offers numerous services and resources, including help on alcohol and drug usage, suicide and violence prevention, sexual violence and relationship health, and overall wellness.
+In addition, ETSU's Counseling Center offers numerous services and resources to ETSU Students.

 In Johnson City, Tennessee, we're are not only close to a vibrant downtown but minutes away from world-class outdoor recreation that can help you unwind after a rigorous study session.
 There are numerous trail systems and mountains throughout the region including the Appalachian Trail, Buffalo Mountain, Bays Mountain, Roan Mountain, Tweetsie Trail, and Tannery Knobs mountain bike skills park.